istio/istio.io/content/en/docs/ambient/usage/add-workloads/index.md

 You may have namespaces which are not part of the mesh at all, in either sidecar or ambient mode.
 In this case, the non-mesh pods initiate traffic directly to the destination pods without going through the source node's ztunnel, while the destination pod's ztunnel enforces any L4 policy to control whether traffic should be allowed or denied.

-For example, setting a `PeerAuthentication` policy with mTLS mode set to `STRICT`, in an ambient-enabled namespace, will cause traffic from outside the mesh to be denied.
+For example, setting a `PeerAuthentication` policy with mTLS mode set to `STRICT`, in a namespace with ambient mode enabled, will cause traffic from outside the mesh to be denied.

 ### Pods inside the mesh using sidecar mode